-The Healthy Native North Carolinians Network (HNNC) facilitates sustainable community changes around healthy eating and active living within North Carolina’s tribes and urban Indian organizations by leveraging common goals and resources.
+The Healthy Native North Carolinians Network (HNNC), administered by the UNC American Indian Center, facilitates sustainable community changes to support health and wellness within North Carolina’s tribes and urban Indian organizations by leveraging common goals and resources.
+Using an indigenous approach to holistic health, HNNC addresses physical, mental, emotional, and spiritual wellbeing.
 Since 2011, HNNC has created a successful model for developing organizational capacity, tribal self-determination, and intertribal collaborations.

-Support for Self-Determined Action Plans.
-Financial support for self-determined initiatives enables communities to create and administer the change they wish to see in their communities.
-Self- determined activities have included the creation of community gardens, walking trails, annual 5Ks, farmers markets, fruits and vegetable powwow concessions, and more.
+1. Support for Self-Determined Action Plans- Financial support for self-determined initiatives enables communities to create and administer the change they wish to see in their communities.
+Health and wellness activities have included the creation of community gardens, talking circles, walking trails, annual 5Ks, farmers markets, fruits and vegetable powwow concessions, and more.

-Cross-Community Collaborations.
-Participants are encouraged to share their stories, challenges, cultures, and successes at annual capacity building workshops and by visiting other communities to learn and share with one another.
+3. Cross-Community Collaborations- Participants are encouraged to share stories, challenges, cultures, and successes at annual capacity building workshops and by visiting other communities to learn from one another.

 For more information visit: http://americanindianhealthyeating.unc.edu/healthy-native-north-carolinians-2/

 Listen to this radio podcast featuring Healthy Native North Carolinians: http://www.nativeamericacalling.com/ram/2014/may/052814.m3u

 HNNC Webinar, February 25, 2016: “”Connecting People to the Land through Triple Bottom Line Partnerships”